Patient portal

 Patient portals are healthcare-related online applications that allow patients to interact and communicate with their healthcare providers, such as physicians and hospitals.
 Typically, portal services are available on the Internet at all hours of the day and night.
-Some patient portal applications exist as stand-alone web sites and sell their services to healthcare providers.
-Other portal applications are integrated into the existing web site of a healthcare provider.
+Some patient portal applications exist as standalone websites that sell their services to healthcare providers.
+Other portal applications are integrated into the existing healthcare provider's website.
 Still others are modules added onto an existing electronic medical record (EMR) system.
 What all of these services share is the ability of patients to interact with their medical information via the Internet.
-Currently, the lines between an EMR, a personal health record, and a patient portal are blurring.
-For example, Intuit Health and Microsoft HealthVault describe themselves as personal health records (PHRs), but they can interface with EMRs and communicate through the Continuity of Care Record standard, displaying patient data on the Internet so it can be viewed through a patient portal.
+At times, the lines between an EMR, a personal health record, and a patient portal can be blurred due to feature overlap.

 Features and benefits

-The central feature that makes any system a patient portal is the ability to expose individual patient health information in a secure manner through the Internet.
-In addition, virtually all patient portals allow patients to interact in some way with health care providers.
+The central feature that makes any system a patient portal is the ability to securely expose individual patient health information through the Internet.
+In addition, virtually all patient portals allow patients to interact in some way with healthcare providers.
 Patient portals benefit both patients and providers by increasing efficiency and productivity.
-Patient portals are also regarded as a key tool to help physicians meet "meaningful use" requirements in order to receive federal incentive checks, especially for providing health information to patients.
+In the United States, patient portals are also regarded as a key tool to help physicians meet "meaningful use" requirements to receive federal incentive checks, especially for providing health information to patients.

 Some patient portal applications enable patients to register and complete forms online, which can streamline visits to clinics and hospitals.
 Many portal applications also enable patients to request prescription refills online, order eyeglasses and contact lenses, access medical records, pay bills, review lab results, and schedule medical appointments.
-Patient portals also typically allow patients to communicate directly with healthcare providers by asking questions, leaving comments, or sending e-mail messages.
+Patient portals also typically allow patients to communicate directly with healthcare providers by asking questions, leaving comments, or sending email messages.
+A 2025 scoping review on patient initiated secure messages found positive association with improved clinical outcomes overall, and positive impact on efficiency and care experience.

 Disadvantages

 The major shortcoming of most patient portals is their linkage to a single health organization.
-If a patient uses more than one organization for healthcare, the patient normally needs to log on to each organization's portal to access information.
+If a patient uses more than one organization for healthcare, the patient typically needs to log on to each organization's portal to access information.
 This results in a fragmented view of individual patient data.
+The same 2025 scoping review that found positive association with patient experience identified 2 papers in which providers raised concern of increase burden on providers with the rise of direct patient messaging.

 Practice portals

 Portal applications for individual practices typically exist in tandem with patient portals, allowing access to patient information and records, as well as schedules, payments, and messages from patients.
-Most patient portals require the practice to have some type of electronic medical record or patient management system, as the patient data needs to be stored in a data repository then retrieved by the patient portal.

-While lauding its ease-of-use, some physicians note that it is hard to encourage patients to utilize online portals to benefit both themselves and the medical practice staff.
+Most patient portals require the practice to have some type of electronic medical record or patient management system, as the patient data needs to be stored in a data repository and then retrieved by the patient portal.
+While lauding practice portals for their ease of use, some physicians note that it is hard to encourage patients to utilize online portals to benefit both themselves and the medical practice staff.